ibm-messaging/mq-metric-samples/cmd/mq_prometheus/README.md

 minor modifications to match the required style.

 The channel metrics all begin with `channel`.

-**Note**: Recent updates to the Prometheus collector have changed the name of queue-level metrics.
-Instead of beginning `object_`, they now begin with `"queue_`.
-Dashboards building on this collector will need to change to use the new names.
-The change was done because of the inclusion of channels as an object type, and for future options with other object types.

 ### z/OS Support
 Because the DIS QSTATUS and DIS CHSTATUS commands can be used on z/OS, the Prometheus monitor can now